 This is not a stupid question:) I have very similar problem.
 I live in Wales, UK for over 5 years now.
 I'm Polish.
 So I'm not sure is my residence country is Poland or United Kingdom...
-Hmmm, hope to find an answer very soon:) over 6 years agoAnswered by fikka via WorldNomads.com
+Hmmm, hope to find an answer very soon:) almost 7 years agoAnswered by fikka via WorldNomads.com

 Hi Guys, Sarah from World Nomads here.